visgl/luma.gl/docs/api-reference/test-utils/snapshot-test-runner.md

 ### constructor(props: Object)

 ```
-new TestRenderer(props)
+new SnapshotTestRunner(props)
 ```

-Create a TestRenderer instance.
+Create a SnapshotTestRunner instance.
 The `props` argument is forwarded to the [AnimationLoop](/docs/api-reference/core/animation-loop.md) constructor.

 ### add(testCase: Array|Object)